 At the interference of the official and imaginary discourse on power the expectation or projection of royal munificence towards the subjects was first fixed by a series of rules and norms specific to the art of governing.
-In his work entitled Le six livres de la république (1577) J. Bodin wrote about the munificence expected by the subjects and the munificence standardised and formalised by rules and advices: "The king who wants to treat his subjects as a good father (my italics) is not constrained by human laws, still, he gives orders regarding the naming or dismissal of certain office holders; the honours and wages for the jobs are not distributed among all the subjects but only among those who deserve it.
-The riches of the king (my italics) belongs to the most loyal (my italics), the army (my italics) to the most courageous (my italics) and justice (my italics) to the most honest (my italics)."1 Consequently, royal munificence is outlined by rules and expectations, services (the quality of the subjects) and rewards, royal paternalism and the loyalty of subjects, the rules of administering and distributing power and the predisposition and kindness of the king or emperor.
+In his work entitled Le six livres de la république (1577) J. Bodin wrote about the munificence expected by the subjects and the munificence standardised and formalised by rules and advices:

+"The king who wants to treat his subjects as a good father [my italics] is not constrained by human laws, still, he gives orders regarding the naming or dismissal of certain office holders; the honours and wages for the jobs are not distributed among all the subjects but only among those who deserve it.
+The riches of the king [my italics] belongs to the most loyal [my italics], the army [my italics] to the most courageous [my italics] and justice [my italics] to the most honest [my italics]."
+10.5

+Consequently, royal munificence is outlined by rules and expectations, services (the quality of the subjects) and rewards, royal paternalism and the loyalty of subjects, the rules of administering and distributing power and the predisposition and kindness of the king or emperor.

-Imperial or royal munificence as gift or offering can be viewed in connection with reciprocal, total services offered by the emperor to the community of subjects and vice versa, in connection with the formal vision and the rituals of potlatch, "payment and counter-payment, gifts and counter-gifts".
-Power was obtained in exchange for gifts, in economic terms "richness is exchanged for power".
-From another point of view, munificence can be placed in a discourse of royal or imperial power, paradigmatically connected to the establishment of the model of royalty at the beginning of the Christian Middle Ages.
-Thus, "piety, grandeour and philanthropy (my italics) are attitudes and gestures belonging to the Bizantyne imperial ideal beginning with the 6th century where the Emperor was reproduced through gestures which consacrate and re-consacrate him as "protector and distributor of gifts".1
+Imperial or royal munificence as gift or offering can be viewed in connection with reciprocal, total services offered by the emperor to the community of subjects and vice versa, in connection with the formal vision and the rituals of potlatch, "payment and counter-payment, gifts and counter-gifts."106 Power was obtained in exchange for gifts, in economic terms "richness is exchanged for power."107 From another point of view, munificence can be placed in a discourse of royal or imperial power, paradigmatically connected to the establishment of the model of royalty at the beginning of the Christian Middle Ages.
+Thus, "piety, grandeur and philanthropy [my italics] are attitudes and gestures belonging to the Byzantine imperial ideal, beginning with the 6th century where the Emperor was represented through gestures which consecrate and re-consecrate him as "protector and distributor of gifts."108